De Havilland Australia DHA-3 Drover: Design and development

 Design work on the DHA-3 began in 1946 after DHA identified a need to replace the de Havilland Dragon biplane then in widespread use in Australia.
 Although the British parent company's Dove was being produced at the same time, DHA saw that the Dove was not entirely suitable for Australian conditions.
 Using the Dove as a starting point, DHA designed an aircraft with three four-cylinder Gipsy Major engines instead of the Dove's two Gipsy Queen six-cylinder engines and a fixed tailwheel undercarriage instead of the Dove's retractable tricycle undercarriage.
 Like the Dove the DHA-3 was sized to carry 8 to 9 passengers with a single pilot.

 The result was an aircraft with the same wingspan as the Dove and a slightly shorter fuselage.
 The name 'Drover' was selected by Sir Geoffrey de Havilland after suggestions for a name were invited from DHA employees.
 Thomas King from the Drawing Office came up with the winning name.
 The first DHA-3 Mk.
 1 Drover took to the air at Bankstown Airport on 23 January 1948 piloted by Brian (Black Jack) Walker, DHA's chief test pilot.
 The aircraft was subsequently flown by Walker to Melbourne for trials by the Australian Department of Civil Aviation, a flight of 460 miles, achieving 140 mph and a fuel consumption of approximately 22 gallons per-hour.
-During trials a single-engine rate-of-climb of 240 feet per-minute at sea level was obtained.
+During trials a rate-of-climb of 240 feet per-minute at sea level with one engine inoperative was obtained.

 The second aircraft did not fly until December 1949, while the first aircraft was delivered in October that year.